SleyAI/Portrait-Shadow-Removal-and-Relighting-with-GANs/README.md

 # GAN-based lighting correction on portrait images
 ![](images/readme_image.png)

-This is a framework for lighting correction on portrait images.
-It's GAN-based and this work is based on existing GAN-based approaches for portrait image generation and styletransfer.
+This is the project page for "Unsupervised Shadow Removal and Relighting for Webcam Portrait Images with GANs" (paper submission in progress).
+We propose a framework for lighting correction on portrait images.
+This work is based on existing GAN-based approaches for portrait image generation and styletransfer.

 The basic idea of this work is the following:
 1. Project an image into the StyleGAN2 latent space to get the latent vector